AditBiramne/Portfolio-Chatbot-Local-RAG-Assistant-with-Llama-3.2-3B-Llama-3.1-8B/README.md

-# 🤖 Portfolio Chatbot — Local RAG Assistant with Llama 3.2 + Ollama
+# 🤖 Portfolio Chatbot — Local RAG Assistant with Llama 3.2 3B + Llama-3.1-8B

 A persona-driven, retrieval-augmented chatbot that sits on my portfolio site and speaks on my behalf to recruiters and visitors — answering questions about my projects, skills, and experience using only a curated knowledge base, with guardrails against off-topic, sensitive, or adversarial prompts.
-Runs entirely locally on Llama 3.2 via Ollama, with no external API calls or hosting cost.
+Runs entirely locally on Llama 3.2 + Llama-3.1-8B via Ollama, with no external API calls or hosting cost.

 ---